Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Accessories.
 This coverage can protect your saddlebags, eyewear, leathers or other accessories you use for your ride.

-No. Although custom motorcycles can vary by make, model and size, they all fall under the same state laws.
+No. Although custom motorcycles can vary by make, model and size, they all fall under the same state laws and insurance requirements.

 Because custom bikes tend to cost more, you might expect your motorcycle policy to transcend standard $200 to $500 premiums.
 Yet you’re likely to find savvy savings with a few simple tips: